pavelvodrazka/ctf-writeups/hackyeaster2019/challenges/egg22/README.md

 ![screenshot.png](files/c0tt0nt4il_ch3ck/screenshot.png "screenshot.png")

-The small image with yellow text was quickly moving from side to side which made it unreadable.
+The small image with the yellow text was quickly moving from side to side which made it unreadable.
 I stopped the JS timer which moved the image in DevTools.
 Then I could read the text: `bcd3f6h`.

 It was a leetspeak alphabet sequence starting with `n` and ending with `t`.
 To solve the challenge I had to enter the next letter from the sequence.